BigMikeM/reacto-problems/pair-sum.md

 Using a `map`, we can use an object to store all the target values.

-Given that, it's possible to loop over the given array, and for every value on it perform the follow:
+Given that, it's possible to loop over the given array, and for every value on it perform the following:
   - check if the current value is already in the `map`.
 If so, it means it can be added to a previous element to add up to the `sum` and the function can return `true`;
   - Store the target value for the current element in the `map`.